Chat Interface

 Context Window

-• 5-10: Suitable for general conversations.
+• 5-10: Suitable for general conversations

-• Note: More messages consume more tokens.
+• Note: More messages consume more tokens

 Enable Message Length Limit (MaxToken)

-Streaming output is a data processing method that allows data to be transmitted and processed in a continuous stream, rather than sending all data at once.
+Stream output is a data processing method that allows data to be transmitted and processed in a continuous stream, rather than sending all data at once.
 This method allows data to be processed and output immediately after it is generated, greatly improving real-time performance and efficiency.

 If certain special models do not support streaming output, this switch needs to be turned off, such as o1-mini and others that initially only supported non-streaming.